ros2/rosbag2/readme.md

 It will generate `html` raport inside `[RAPORT_DIR]`.

-## Scripts for manual benchmarking
+## Scripts for step-by-step benchmarking

-There are some bash scripts (in `rosbag2_benchmarking/scripts/manual` dir) for testing how much images `rosbag2` is capable of writing depends on `--max-cache-size` parameter.
+There are some bash scripts (in `rosbag2_benchmarking/scripts/manual` dir) for testing how many images `rosbag2` is capable of writing depending on `--max-cache-size` parameter.

 **Scripts:**